Celebrate National Hispanic Heritage Month with These 15 Powerful Films by Hispanic and Latinx Filmmakers

 Where to Watch: Netflix

 DYK?
-Even the Rain is dedicated to the memory of activist, historian, and writer Howard Zinn, who wrote The People's History of The United States (1980).
+The film Even the Rain pays tribute to the legacy of Howard Zinn, a renowned activist, historian, and author best known for his influential work, The People's History of The United States (1980).

 The Book of Life (2014)